j-baldock/Baldock-et-al_GroundwaterGrowthProduction_2024/README.md

 # Baldock-et-al_GroundwaterGrowthProduction_2024
-Data and code repository for manuscript entitled "Groundwater structures fish growth and production across a riverscape".
+Repository for code and derived data and model products associated with the manuscript entitled "Groundwater structures fish growth and production across a riverscape".
+All original data collected for this study can be found in the following U.S. Geological Survey data release: Al-Chokhachy, R., J. R. Baldock, and A. Walters.
+2024.
+Fish sampling data, water temperature data, and groundwater spring location data from the upper Snake River basin, WY, 2021-2023: U.S. Geological Survey data release, https://doi.org/10.5066/P1YJCBPU.

-"Growth_data_working_withAges_YOYonly.csv": this is raw fish catch data.
+Authors: Jeffrey R. Baldock, Robert Al-Chokhachy, and Annika Walters

 "Data manipulation": various scripts and data files used to create "Growth_DataTable_WithCovariates.csv", which is used in the various growth and production R scripts.
 This file is created within the "Data Table 2.R" script.
 Note that some of the files called within "Data Table 2.R" are located in other directories (see Density and Temperature folders).